 Students failing to comply with this policy will face the following progressive discipline:

-1st Offense: One-on-one conversation with an assistant principal with a call home.
+1st Offense: Give the student a verbal warning and require the student to store the student's cell phone in accordance with this policy.
+One-on-one conversation with an assistant principal, with a call home.